Where to stay at Disney World is a big decision: Walt Disney World has an area as big as Boston, and within it are twenty-two very different resorts.

 Ambiance and Fun

 Each Walt Disney World resort has a theme and is designed for family fun.
-For example, Disney's Polynesian Resort, with South Pacific theme, has a Volcano pool.
+For example, Disney's Polynesian Resort, with a South Pacific theme, has a Volcano pool.
 The Animal Kingdom Lodge has stunning architecture, and guests can watch giraffes and other animals roam a savanna.
 Many guests return to Disney World year after year and have a favorite themed resort.

 Disney World resorts also offer many on-site activities, such as pedal boats, kayaks, and bike rentals at Fort Wilderness, the Wonderland Tea Party at the Grand Floridian, free storytelling at the fire pit at Animal Kingdom Lodge...